Lemon695/obsidian-lemon-toolkit/README.md

 ### File Management Commands

 - **Duplicate file** - Duplicate the current file with a modal dialog to rename.
 The default name includes a suffix (timestamp or UUID, configurable in settings), which you can modify before confirming
+- **Move file to folder** - Move the current file to a folder with smart history.
+The folder list shows recently used folders first, and you can filter by typing

+### Tag Management Commands

+- **View current tags** - Display all tags in the current file in a modal.
+Click any tag to copy it to clipboard
+- **Insert tags** - Insert tags at cursor position with a multi-select modal.
+Tags are sorted by usage frequency or recency (configurable in settings)

 ## Usage